wolf1347/C-Sharp-CodeSummary/README.md

-# C-Sharp-CodeSummary
-All about my time working on the C# live project

 # Overview:

 The project that I had the opportunity to work on was a pre-existing code base for a web application being created for a Theater company using ASP .Net MVC and Entity Framework.
 Since it was a pre existing code base that was near completion I was able to work on both back end and front end stories to enhance the existing features.
 It was a great experience that really allowed me to focus on skills pertaining to learning how an existing application functions and working within its confines.